Redlands Unified School District: Early school houses

-Early history of public education in Redlands was established by the local Estancia outpost of the San Gabriel Mission by Spanish missionaries in 1820.
-The Mission School taught local native tribes about agriculture, religion among other things.
-The Van Leuven school, a private school was established in 1854 nearby.
-The Mission School District was established in 1857 and opened Mission Elementary using the Van Leuven School House.
-Lugonia Elementary was founded in October 1877 by Frank E. Brown and George W. Beattie on the northwest corner of Lugonia Avenue and Church Street, it established the Lugonia School District.
-Crafton Elementary was established in 1888 and created the Crafton School District.
+Early history of education in what is now Redlands was established by the local Estancia outpost of the San Gabriel Mission by Spanish missionaries in 1820.
+The Mission School taught local native tribes about agriculture, religion and Eurocentrism.
+The Van Leuven school, a private school was established in 1854 near the Estancia in the western area of now Redlands.
+The Mission School District was established in 1857 and opened a public Mission Elementary using the Van Leuven school house.
+Lugonia Elementary was founded in October 1877 by Frank E. Brown and George W. Beattie on the northwest corner of Lugonia Avenue and Church Street, in Lugonia, now northern Redlands, establishing the Lugonia School District.
+Crafton Elementary was established in 1888 and created the Crafton School District in the eastern area of Redlands.
+The Barton School House was built in 1901 by Dr. Ben Barton, the new land owner of the Estancia.
 Redlands was incorporated as a city in 1888.

+Consolidation

-The Redlands School District was organized and founded in 1905.
-It was created from the already established Lugonia, Mission School and Crafton School Districts in the towns of Redlands, Lugonia and the nearby area of Crafton.
-One high school was established by the districts prior to consolidation, the "Union High School", now Redlands High School in 1891.
-The Union High School was originally on the northwest corner of Orange Street and Colton Avenue at a temporary building called, the Wilson-Berry Building.
-Redlands High School's current campus on Citrus Avenue was completed in 1892, it has remained in the same location since opening day, the only high school in California still operating on its original site.
-It is considered the oldest high school in California.
-The school districts consolidated into the Redlands Unified School District (RUSD) in 1905.
+One high school was established by the districts in 1891, "Union High School".
+Union High School was originally on the northwest corner of Orange Street and Colton Avenue in a building called, the "Wilson-Berry Building".
+The Redlands Unified School District (RUSD) was organized and founded in 1905, created from the already established Lugonia, Mission and Crafton School Districts.

+Union High School became Redlands High School in 1892 and moved into its current campus on Citrus Avenue.
+It has remained in the same location since opening day, the only high school in California still operating on its original site.

+District Growth

 Lugonia Elementary was named after the Lugo family of California, early settlers of Redlands before incorporation.
 Kingsbury Elementary opened in 1888 and in 1892, teacher Mrs. Mary Fackler started the tradition of reciting the American Pledge of Allegiance at the start of each school day.
 The custom faded and she helped re-start the spread of the recital nationwide.
 McKinley Elementary was built in 1903, it is named after the 25th President of the United States, William McKinley, the first sitting U.S. president to visit Redlands in 1901.
+Lowell school was built in 1902 on Church and Citrus Avenue.
+Franklin Elementary in 1903 for Benjamin Franklin.
+Bryn Mawr Elementary opened in 1911 in the Loma Linda area.
+Bryn Mawr is welsh for "big hill".
+The Barton School House closed in 1937.
 Kimberly Elementary was founded in 1957, and named after resident Mary Kimberly Shirk, owner of the Kimberly Crest mansion, daughter of the founder of Kleenex.
-Smiley Elementary was named after Redlands founders, the Smiley brothers Albert K. and Alfred Smiley, opened in 1953.
-Judson & Brown Elementary was also named after Redlands founders Edward G. Judson and Frank E. Brown, opened in 2006.
+Smiley Elementary was named after Redlands philanthropists, the Smiley brothers Albert K. and Alfred Smiley, opened in 1953.